apache/superset/superset/db_engine_specs/README.md

 A few databases support validating the syntax of the SQL as the user is typing it, indicating in SQL Lab any errors.
 This is usually done using an `EXPLAIN` query and, because it gets called every few seconds as the user types, it's important that the database returns the result quickly.

 This is currently implement for Presto and Postgres, via custom classes in `superset/sql_validators` that should be enabled in the configuration.
-Implementing this as custom classes, instead of a `validate_sql` method in the DB engine spec offerts no advantages, and ideally in the future we should move the logic to DB engine specs.
+Implementing this as custom classes, instead of a `validate_sql` method in the DB engine spec offers no advantages, and ideally in the future we should move the logic to DB engine specs.

 ## Testing DB engine specs